Shamir-Havas/Drug-Prediction-Decision-Tree/README.md

 A clear and interpretable baseline for predicting drug categories using patient features and a Decision Tree classifier.
 Designed to be interview-friendly, with emphasis on clarity, step-by-step decisions, and interpretability.

 📂 Project Structure
 ├── Drug_Prediction_DecisionTree_polished.ipynb  # Main notebook with full workflow
 ├── README.md                                   # Project documentation
+├── data/                                       # Dataset storage
+├── images/                                     # Saved plots and figures └── requirements.txt                            # Dependencies

 ⚙️ Skills & Tech